The purpose of this guide is to teach you how to market your text-based game effectively and without spending any money.

-- Advertise your cool events and new content
+- how to advertise your cool events and new content

 What is marketing?